Aman130225/HR-Attrition-SQL-Analytics/README.md

 I built the complete analytics pipeline myself — starting from raw HR data, cleaning and transforming it in SQL, designing a proper data model, calculating business KPIs, and finally creating an interactive executive dashboard in Power BI.

-This project simulates the real workflow of a data analyst working with HR teams.
+I wanted this project to reflect the real workflow of a data analyst supporting HR teams with data-driven decisions.

 ---